shahanakattil/ai-in-a-day/03-knowledge-mining/3-semantic-query-and-return-semantic-answer.md

    >**Note**: If you face an issue that the request failed with 401 Forbidden or 403 Forbidden error, this might be caused due to passing invalid authentication credentials or an invalid api-key.
 For more information, reference this link ```https://docs.microsoft.com/en-us/rest/api/searchservice/http-status-codes#common-http-status-codes```

+## Summary

+In this lab, you have worked on indexing and exploring data, extracting insights, and enabling advanced search capabilities across structured and unstructured content.